 - Jazz Piano Basics, a group course for intermediate students.

-We offer two courses for absolute beginners:
+We offer two courses for absolute beginners, both taking place in our Digital Piano Lab:

 - Designed for children aged 6-8, Introducing Piano/Keyboard for Children is a lively and enjoyable first experience with keyboard instruments.